 Don’t Get Me Wrong

 There’s nothing wrong with trying, learning and being enthusiastic/personable but there’s an obvious thermal cline that will reveal those folks to simply be this month’s sales rep with no actual hands-on knowledge to speak of.
 It’s not their fault.
 Most just need a few years experience through some form of hands on apprenticeship, training and support and it doesn’t hurt to have a ladder to climb but, unfortunately, they don’t get that.
-Instead, they’re thrown to the wolves and expected to perform at a high level.
+They’re simply thrown to the wolves and expected to perform at a high level.
 This is but a few of the many reasons for the high turnover rate which means a perpetual loop of newbies attempting to handle very complex and expensive projects, again, with zero support or training to speak of.
 So, you have to ask yourself, is this the person I want handling my project?
 This is especially true within the big box stores.
-We suggest avoiding those altogether and not because we are bashing the competition, we shop there all the time, but rather because it’s a square peg in a round hole.
-They’re focused on selling a whole lot of other things.
+We suggest avoiding those altogether and not because we are bashing the competition, we shop there all the time, but rather because it’s a square peg in a round hole because they’re focused on selling a whole lot of other things.
 Our point?
-We just want our readers and potential clients to get a vision of what to expect, why and what to look out for; all in an effort to avoid a bad situation before it starts, mainly because you weren’t communicated with properly, informed correctly and shown the details of the design and materials from the start and not kept abreast of progression.
+We want our readers and potential clients to get a vision of what to expect, why and what to look out for; all in an effort to avoid a bad situation before it starts, mainly because you weren’t communicated with properly, informed correctly and shown the details of the design and materials from the start and not kept abreast of progression.
 Trust us.
 It happens all the time.
 That’s literally why we exist as a company.

 Why Is It Like That?